prateek6391/Tour-Travel/README.md

 # tour-travel
-Travelling Website project using PHP
+Travelling Website project using PHP, mySQL
 A Website that provides travel reviews, trip fares, and Bookings.

 Some Screenshots of the websites are: